Child sexual abuse: United States

 Significant underreporting of sexual abuse of boys by both women and men is believed to occur due to sex stereotyping, social denial, the minimization of male victimization, and the relative lack of research on sexual abuse of boys.
-Sexual victimization of boys by their mothers or other female relatives is especially rarely researched or reported.
+Sexual victimization of boys by their mothers or other female relatives is particularly rarely researched or reported.
 Sexual abuse of girls by their mothers, and other related and/or unrelated adult females is beginning to be researched and reported despite the highly taboo nature of female–female child sex abuse.
 In studies where students are asked about sex offenses, they report higher levels of female sex offenders than found in adult reports.
 This underreporting has been attributed to cultural denial of female-perpetrated child sex abuse, because "males have been socialized to believe they should be flattered or appreciative of sexual interest from a female."
 Journalist Cathy Young writes that under-reporting is contributed to by the difficulty of people, including jurors, in seeing a male as a "true victim".

+Europe

 In the United Kingdom, reported child sex abuse has increased, but this may be due to greater willingness to report.
 Police need more resources to deal with it.
 Also parents and schools need to give children and adolescents regular advice about how to spot abuse and about the need to report abuse.
 Software providers are urged to do more to police their environment and make it safe for children.

+In the UK, a 2010 study estimated prevalence at about 5% for boys and 18% for girls (not dissimilar to a 1985 study that estimated about 8% for boys and 12% for girls).
+More than 23,000 incidents were recorded by the UK police between 2009 and 2010.
+Girls were six times more likely to be assaulted than boys with 86% of attacks taking place against them.
+Barnardo's charity estimates that two thirds of victims in the United Kingdom are girls and one third are boys.
+Barnardo's is concerned that boy victims may be overlooked.

+A 1992 survey studying father-daughter incest in Finland reported that of the 9,000 15-year-old high school girls who filled out the questionnaires, of the girls living with their biological fathers, 0.2% reported father-daughter incest experiences; of the girls living with a stepfather, 3.7% reported sexual experiences with him.
+The reported counts included only father-daughter incest and did not include prevalence of other forms of child sexual abuse.
+The survey summary stated, "the feelings of the girls about their incestual experiences are overwhelmingly negative."